gurpreet-singh9189825/task-management-app/README.md

+#task management app

+# Allow user to add and assign tasks to user along with deadline and task details.

+#Installation
+- clone repository
+- run "npm install"
+- run "npm run dev"
+- follow localhost link.

+#Important details
+this project might not work as expected due to removal of important api keys.

+#create By
+Gurpreet Singh

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.